Best early Prime Day deals 2020: Sales on tech, home, & more

-Amazon's Prime Day 2020 sale kicks off early next week but you don't have to wait to shop the deals over at Amazon.
+Amazon's Prime Day 2020 sale kicks off in a few short days, but you don't have to wait to shop the deals over at Amazon.
 A bunch of brands have kicked off their Prime Day deals early so you can get a headstart on your shopping right now as we await the two-day event itself.

 Whether you're looking for a some great Amazon device deals or a Prime Day smartphone discount, it's worth getting your orders in now at Amazon with the deals on offer there already.